m-reza-rahman/java-on-app-service/spring-boot/README.md

 * Select Create.
 Choose 'DB for PostgreSQL flexible server' as your service type.
 Select your PostgreSQL flexible server todo-db-`<your suffix>`.
 Select 'postgres' as your PostgreSQL database.
 Select 'SpringBoot' as your Cient type.
 * Click next.
-Select System assigned managed identity for Authenication.
+Select 'System assigned managed identity' for Authenication.
 * Click next until you find Review + Create.
 * Follow the instructions to finish creating the resource.

-The Service Connector creates the required App Settings for this application: spring.datasource.azure.passwordless_enabled=true, spring.datasource.url=`<postgresql-connection-string>`, spring.datasource.username=`<user-created-by-service-connector>`.
+The Service Connector creates the required App Settings for this application.
+You can confirm these by going to Settings -> Environment variables.
+* spring.datasource.azure.passwordless_enabled=true
+* spring.datasource.url=`<postgresql-connection-string>`
+* spring.datasource.username=`<user-created-by-service-connector>`

 ## Start the Application on Java SE on App Service
 * Open a console and execute the following to log onto Azure.